ShyamGit01/CodeBooks/TypeScript/QnA.md

 ### 1. What is an Interface?
-An interface in TypeScript is a way to define the shape of an object.
-It acts as a contract that enforces a specific structure for an object, ensuring type safety and better code maintainability.
+An interface in TypeScript defines the structure of an object.
+It ensures the object has specific properties and types, making the code safer and easier to maintain.

 #### Key Features of Interfaces
 1. Defines Object Structure - Ensures objects have specific properties with defined types.